Corinna Everson

 Corinna "Cory" Everson (née Kneuer; born January 4, 1958) is an American female bodybuilding champion and actress.
 Everson won the Ms. Olympia contest six years in a row from 1984 to 1989.

 Education

 Corinna Kneuer was born in Racine, Wisconsin and attended high school in Deerfield, Illinois.
 She attended the University of Wisconsin–Madison, where she was a multi-sport standout (gymnastics, track & field and badminton).

 Early career

 While attending the University of Wisconsin–Madison, she met Jeff Everson, a competitive bodybuilder who worked there as a strength coach.
 They married in 1982.
 While they were married, the Eversons built a successful mail-order clothing business called Sampson and Delilah.

 Bodybuilding career

 Everson began to train seriously as a bodybuilder after her graduation, and made rapid progress.
-In the early years, she and Jeff trained at Ernie's Gym on Sherman Avenue in Madison.

-She won the Ms. Olympia contest at her first participation and remained undefeated from 1984 to 1989 when she retired from competition.
+In the early years, she and her husband trained at Ernie's Gym on Sherman Avenue in Madison.
+She won the Ms. Olympia bodybuilding contest at her first participation and remained undefeated from 1984 to 1989 when she retired from competition.